 David Wolf, MD, is a Pediatric Neurologist at Children’s Healthcare of Atlanta and Assistant Professor of Pediatrics in the Division of Pediatric Neurology at Emory University School of Medicine.
+He currently serves as Interim Chief of Neurology.
 He sees patients in the inpatient and outpatient setting.
 Additionally, Dr. Wolf serves as Director of the Comprehensive Neurofibromatosis Clinic and Director of the Comprehensive Tuberous Sclerosis Complex Clinic, both in the Judson L. Hawk Jr., MD, Clinic for Children.
 Dr. Wolf has a joint appointment with the Division of Hematology and Oncology and sees patients in the Aflac Cancer and Blood Disorders Center of Children’s.
 He also sees general pediatric neurology patients at the Center for Advanced Pediatrics and at Hughes Spaulding hospital.

 In addition to his clinical responsibilities, Dr. Wolf is Associate Program Director of Emory University School of Medicine General Pediatrics Residency and is involved in medical student education.

 Dr. Wolf is involved in numerous clinical trials for children with neurofibromatosis and tuberous sclerosis.
 He is the site primary investigator for the nationwide, multicenter U.S. Department of Defense Neurofibromatosis Clinical Trial Consortium.

 - Pediatric neuro-oncology

 - Management of neurologic complications of cancer

 - Clinical trials for neurofibromatosis Type 1 and Type 2

 - Clinical trials for tuberous sclerosis complex

 Research & Publications